jeremiasivan/SimNOW/codes/README.md

 - <a href="#analyses">Analyses</a>
     - <a href="#seqsim">Sequence simulation</a>
     - <a href="#now">Using fixed window sizes</a>
-    - <a href="#sam">Using variable window sizes</a>
+    - <a href="#dac">Using variable window sizes</a>
 - <a href="#multiple">Running multiple analyses</a>
     - <a href="#example">Example from publication</a>

 ## <a id="foldstr">Folder Structure</a>
-The following chart shows the general folder structure after running the first three analyses.
+The following chart shows the general folder structure after running the full analyses.
 Explanation of each output file is described below.
 ```
 prefix/
 ├── simulation/